chrisg5150/DOMO/README.md

 - Run `bower install` to load bower components

 ## Development
-- Run `domo dev` from the src folder to test the dev version of the app
+- Run `domo dev` from the src folder to test the dev version of the app using domo
+- Run `npm start` from the root folder to test the src without domo (testing style, layout, etc.)

 ## Build
 - Run `gulp build` to create a minified build in the build directory